 Mesothelioma is a cancer of the mesothelium.
-This is a thin lining (membrane) that covers the outer surface of many of our organs.
-The mesothelium in the chest is called the pleura.
-The mesothelium in the abdomen is called the peritoneum.
+This is a thin lining (membrane) that covers the outer surface of many organs in the body.
+It also lines the spaces (cavities) within the body, such as the chest and abdominal cavity.

+Mesothelioma in the chest is called pleural mesothelioma.
+Mesothelioma in the tummy is called peritoneal mesothelioma.
 Pleural mesothelioma is much more common than peritoneal mesothelioma.

 Mesothelioma in the pleura starts as tiny lumps (nodules) that are usually spread throughout the pleura.
 These eventually grow together, causing the layers of the pleura to become thicker.
 This means the lungs and chest cannot move as freely, causing you to feel breathless.

 The organs in the tummy (abdomen) are covered by a lining (membrane) called the peritoneum.
 It has an inner and outer layer.
 The inner layer covers the organs in the abdomen.
 The outer layer lines the abdominal wall.

 The peritoneum helps protect the organs in the abdomen and keeps them in place.
 When mesothelioma develops in the peritoneum, it causes the layers of the peritoneum to thicken.
 Fluid may also collect between the 2 layers.
 This is called ascites.